ChokoGroup/Choko-Hack-Automatic-Lists/README.md

 Read the file '00 - Instructions.txt' and/or watch the videos for details and advanced customization.

 If you change the roms in one subfolder of `CHA Choko Games Lists/roms` just delete the `*.txt` file with the same name of the folder (in `CHA Choko Games Lists`) and the list will be recreated the next time you select it in menu.
+Or use Core Manager (and press P1 Coin) to reset it.
-We can have as many lists as we want, just create subfolders inside `CHA Choko Games Lists/roms`.
+You can have as many lists as you want, just create subfolders inside `CHA Choko Games Lists/roms`.

 ## Folder structure